Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 Hi Radu!
 Can you please tell us a bit about yourself?
 What is your background and what do you do?

-It’s a pleasure to chat with you about sketching!
-The love for drawing has been part of me for as long as I can remember.
+Thanks for having me.
+It’s a pleasure to share this with you and talk about sketching.
+I had a deep pleasure for sketching as long as I can remember.

 How did you get into architecture?